 Unfortunately, intoxication is not usually a defense in battery cases because California does not recognize “voluntary intoxication” as an excuse from responsibility.
 In other words, when you willingly choose to consume alcohol, you do so knowing that it may result in poor judgment and reduced inhibitions.
 Because of this, you are still responsible for the consequences.

 That doesn’t mean you can’t win your case, however.
 Your situation may qualify for the “accident” defense or could be defended on other grounds.

-Talk to a Los Angeles Battery Attorney for Free
+Talk to a Los Angeles Battery Defense Attorney for Free Today

-Don’t take risks with the next six months of your life.
 If you have been charged with battery, we can help you work through your case and get the best outcome possible.
-We defend our clients as if it’s our own family member facing the charge—and we offer a FREE consultation.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+We defend our clients as if they are members of our own family.